MizukiBelhi/ExtendedUI/README.md

 ExtendedUI, as the name suggest, extends Tree of Savior's UI to what it should be!

+## Issues

+In the current release there are following issues:
+- Higher than 1920x1080 resolutions break the sysmenu (Fixed in next release)
+- Pressing the `Show Frame Area` button multiple times throws an error and breaks the menu (Fixed in next release)
+- Child frames currently don't get saved on the first run, for now please restart the client at least once before using.
+(Still investigating)

 ## Installation

 ###~~ DO NOT DOWNLOAD THE SOURCE DIRECTLY OFF THE REPOSITORY IT WILL NOT WORK ~~